Sir Richard Sutton: Partner's son guilty of murder

 - Published

-A man who stabbed one of the UK's richest men to death in a "ferocious" attack has been found guilty of murder.
+A man who killed one of the UK's richest men and paralysed his own mother has been found guilty of murder and attempted murder.

-Thomas Schreiber killed 83-year-old Sir Richard Sutton at his home near Gillingham, Dorset, on 7 April.
+Thomas Schreiber stabbed 83-year-old Sir Richard Sutton at his home near Gillingham, Dorset, on 7 April.

-Schreiber, 35, also attacked his mother Anne Schreiber, who was Sir Richard's partner.
-She was left paralysed as a result, Winchester Crown Court heard.
+Schreiber, 35, also attacked his mother Anne Schreiber, who was Sir Richard's partner, during the "ferocious" attack, Winchester Crown Court heard.

-He was also found guilty of her attempted murder.
 He will be sentenced at the same court on Monday.

+A cry of "yes" could be heard from the public gallery, where some members of the family were sitting, as the verdicts were read out.

 Armed police were called to Moorhill, Sir Richard's home in Higher Langham that he shared with both Anne and Thomas Schreiber, at 19:30 BST.